webdiscus/html-bundler-webpack-plugin/README.md

         },
       },
       js: {
-        // output filename of compiled JavaScript
+        // output filename of compiled JavaScript, used if `inline` option is false (defaults)
         filename: 'assets/js/[name].[contenthash:8].js',
+        //inline: true, // inlines JS into HTML
       },
       css: {
-        // output filename of extracted CSS
+        // output filename of extracted CSS, used if `inline` option is false (defaults)
         filename: 'assets/css/[name].[contenthash:8].css',
+        //inline: true, // inlines CSS into HTML
       },
     }),
   ],